OpenBazaar/official_docs/content/community/contribute/how_to_help.md

 IPFS is ultimately about building better protocols, and we always welcome ideas and feedback on how to improve those protocols.
-Post feedback, issues, and proposals in the `specs` projects in our Github organizations or in [`ipfs/notes`](https://github.com/notes).
+Post feedback, issues, and proposals in the `specs` projects in our GitHub organizations or in [`ipfs/notes`](https://github.com/notes).

 - https://github.com/ipfs/specs